av1-community-contributors/codec-wiki/docs/audio/FLAC.md

 ffmpeg -i example.wav -c:a flac example.flac
 ```

-### WAV to FLAC using libFLAC
+### WAV to FLAC using FLAC command-line tool:
-You can include a arugment of a number 0-8 to specify the compression effort, 0 being fastest and 8 having the highest compression.
+You can include an argument of a number 0-8 to specify the compression effort, 0 being fastest and 8 having the highest compression.
 ```bash
 flac example.wav -8 -o example.flac
 ```